FChia11/gradstudent/content/post/giuseppina_drosilla_annetta_ducatto/index.md

 - FR
 title: "Giuseppina Ducatto et al., FR528573A"
 ---
 On November 15, 1921, three Italian sisters, Giuseppina Ducatto, Drosilla Ducatto, and Annetta Ducatto, patented a method for using raffia fiber to make furniture.
-Her process replaced straw and reed with durable, weather-resistant raffia, woven or braided by hand or machine.
+Their process replaced straw and reed with durable, weather-resistant raffia, woven or braided by hand or machine.

 Date of Application: 27 July 1920